When life gives you bitter oranges…

 It is a project documenting the greater region of Athens’ centre where bitter orange trees thrive by the sidewalks.
 For most people these trees are related to spring, because in this time of the year start to bloom and the scent of their flowers is something words cannot describe.
 These trees are literally everywhere.
 They are resistant to cold, to air pollution, they require very little water and can stand the heat of the summer.
 They produce a ridiculous large amount of fruits that just fall on the ground and stay there to rot in time.
 This waste of life was the spark that got me here today writing these lines.

 “Bitter Life” despite of its title is not bitter.
-A friend of mine told me that when her son saw the book asked her whether I have been depressed (laughter…).
 It deals with fears and sorrows and the continuous effort of being alive.
 It is above all an ode to life and a reminder of not taking it for granted.
 It all sums up to the main spread of the book and the quote of Samuel Beckett: “In me there have always been two fools, among others, one asking nothing better than to stay where he is and the other imagining that life might be slightly less horrible a little further on.”

 Title: Bitter Life